-- 1. a) Grades are a measure of the performance of a student.
+- 2. The following is based on the University Assessment and Grading Practices Policy. - a.
+Grades are a measure of the performance of a student.
 They are an indication of the student's command of the content of the components of the academic program.
-In assessing student performance and translating that assessment into grades, the University's standards and practices should be comparable to those of our academic peers. - b) Once an assessment of the performance of the student has been made, the following grade scales are to be used: - i) the refined letter grade Scale, A+, A, A-, B+, B, B-, C+, C, C-, D+, D, D-, F; - ii) the numerical scale of marks, consisting of all integers from 0 to 100 (that is, 0,1...99, 100).
+In assessing student performance and translating that assessment into grades, the University's standards and practices should be comparable to those of our academic peers. - b.
+Once an assessment of the performance of the student has been made, the following grade scales will be used in the Doctor of Pharmacy program: - i.
+H (Honours), P (Pass), F (Fail); - ii. the numerical scale of marks, consisting of all integers from 0 to 100 (that is, 0,1.
+99, 100).